octoxalis/ilite/README.md

 + _ilites_ any clicked line (which can be toggled later) by underscoring it
 + covers only the specific properties of these languages/tools I use (but easy to augment)
 + generate ultra lightweight markup (e.g. `<li><i class="i_dec">const</i> <i class="i_uv">I_o</i> =</li>`)
++ __iliter__ is able to differentiate as many language reserved words or constructs you wish, if you know how to write a RegExp for it (!)
++ easily extendable to any language

-+ beta release, not production ready
+NB: Please consider this sofware as beta release, not production ready.

 ## Demo site

-VIsit [iliter page]
+Visit [iliter page]

 + select a local file to be _ilited_
 + change the font size entering a positive number value